 An outline helps you write faster

 An outline can supercharge your writing.
-Not only will it give you a strong place to start writing, but it saves your time on having to go back and erase parts of your writing that aren’t necessary.
+Not only will it give you a strong place to start writing, but it saves you time on having to go back and erase parts of your writing that aren’t necessary.

 Imagine your outline as your navigation system.
 Yes, you can get to your destination by figuring it out on your own, but that’ll probably lead to going down the wrong streets or backtracking.
 Instead, relying on your outline gives you a clear and direct path to writing.